Seldom-SE/Seldom-SE.github.io/index.md

 [GitHub](https://github.com/Seldom-SE/seldom_fn_plugin)

 `seldom_fn_plugin` is a small crate that improves the ergonomics of Bevy plugins by avoiding them entirely.
-The example below shows a basic usage, but it can also help avoid using `PhantomData` and making unnecessary clones.
+The example below shows a basic usage, but it can also help to avoid using `PhantomData` and making unnecessary clones.

 ```rust